 In one instance, a patient was advised surgery for suspected cancer following a CT Scan which revealed a doubtful shadow in one of the nasal sinuses.
 Overcome with grief and stress, the patient had lost considerable weight which was linked back to the suspected cancer.
 When Dr. Munje examined him, he found the patient’s uncontrollable diabetes pointing towards diabetic neuropathy.
 The patient was taken into confidence and treated for diabetes.
 He had a full recovery in good time.

 Despite his single-handed humanitarian work in remote areas, Dr. Munje was never adequately recognized by the government.
 Worse, he was repeatedly victimized and cornered by the powers-that-be – by peers and adversaries alike.
 Thanks to the supremacy of his conviction, he emerged unscathed every single time.
 And amidst all the strife, he never lost his zest for life.
 A wildlife enthusiast, he was fond of pets and as the pages of the book reveal, lover of poetry and shayari too.
 His striking sense of humour makes him a P L Deshpande among surgeons.
-He narrates many jokes and anecdotes in the book including this one popular in medical circles on the needless but rampant ordeals like Appendectomy: “A pretty nurse was called Appendix.
+He narrates many jokes and anecdotes in the book including this one (extremely popular in medical circles) on the needless but rampant ordeals like Appendectomy: “A pretty nurse was called Appendix.
 Why?
 Because every surgeon wanted to take her out”

-Whether at Alibaug or later at Thane, the doctor continued his practice largely on the goodwill he generated from his good work.
+Whether at Alibaug or later at Thane, the good doctor continued his practice largely on the goodwill he generated from his good work.
 Donations poured in from grateful patients but the doctor ensured they were always in kind – whether x-ray machines, refrigerators, cots, lockers, stretchers or even linen.
 In this context, Dr. Munje narrates one telling incident which reflects the sorry governmental practices in the name of rules and regulations.
 At some juncture, he had some of the worn-out instruments replaced with genuine stainless steel ones to sustain the hard water and sea shore proximity of Alibaug.
 Since the purchase exceeded the Government rate contract, he was questioned for the “exorbitant” expenditure.
 (He was never congratulated for the good work) Dr. Munje silenced the nuisance makers with some irrefutable logic “If you were to be operated yourself, which instrument would you prefer?”
 Obviously, there was no answer from the other side.

 Dr. Munje’s will and skill in establishing a candid dialogue with his patients as also his unwavering commitment to the larger cause of medicine is a life lesson particularly for those medical professionals who choose to play safe at the cost of human life, and who treat their fraternity as nothing more than an elite club of the chosen few, consciously placed way above the reach and comprehension of the common people.